Scream & Shout: Background and release

 British singer Tulisa co-wrote the original version of "Scream & Shout" with Jean Baptiste and recorded it under the title "I Don't Give a Fuck".
 The track was intended for her debut album The Female Boss (2012).
 However, the producer of the track, Lazy Jay, did not want Tulisa to have the song and gave it to will.i.am, who re-wrote the song with Spears in mind.
-Despite Tulisa's vocals still being heard on the song, she was not credited with co-writing "Scream & Shout" originally, which prevented her from collecting any royalties from the song's release.
+Despite Tulisa's claim that her vocals can still be heard on the song, she was not credited with co-writing "Scream & Shout" originally, which prevented her from collecting any royalties from the song's release.
 She filed a lawsuit in 2012 against will.i.am and won in 2018, entitling her to 10% of publishing rights.

 Composition

-"Scream & Shout" is an upbeat dance-pop and EDM track, set to a moderate tempo of 130 beats per minute.
+"Scream & Shout" is an upbeat dance-pop track, set to a moderate tempo of 130 beats per minute.
 It contains lyrics about having an enjoyable night out.
 The track begins with Spears rapping the first eight lines with Nicki Minaj-esque vocals.
 As the song proceeds to its chorus, will.i.am joins Spears on vocals.
 "Scream & Shout" includes a reference to the lyric "It's Britney, bitch", which was first used on Spears' 2007 single "Gimme More", and is used before every breakdown on the track.

 Spin writer Marc Hogan wrote that "Scream & Shout" has similarities to Azealia Banks' song "212" (2011), and compared "Scream & Shout"'s background vocals to those of "Are We All We Are" (2012) by Pink.
 Keith Caulfield of Billboard said that the song "features a very different look for Spears, whose voice is roboticized to a nearly unrecognizable degree."
 After the song was leaked, a reviewer for Idolator said, "we're pleased to report that it's pretty good—and slightly kooky," and that the lyrics, "When you hear us in the club / You're gonna turn this shit up" are "probably accurate".
 Idolator also praised the use of the "It's Britney, bitch" line.
 Rebecca Macatee of E!
 Online wrote that the track is "clubby, catchy, cool", and compared Spears' vocals to those of Madonna, and wrote about the use of pitch-correcting software Auto-Tune on the song.
 Bill Lamb of About.com wrote that "the digital effects are seamless and the use of modulations of Britney Spears' voice to build the chorus sounds perfectly natural in this context", and that, "the spacey, free form bridge is beautiful despite will.i.am's singing talent limitations."
 A Rap-Up reviewer noted the use of Auto-Tune on will.i.am's vocals.